Skip to content

 DIG’s Commitment

 DIG’s first seeds as an organization were planted in Senegal from 2006-2008.
-New partnerships took us to East and Central Africa where we spent a decade refining our model.
-In 2019 DIG returned to Senegal through a collaboration with Rise Against Hunger, the University of Washington-Senegal Research Collaboration, and the Centre Hospitalier Universitaire de Fann.
+New partnerships took DIG to East and Central Africa, where the organization spent a decade refining its model.
+In 2019, DIG returned to Senegal through a collaboration with Rise Against Hunger, the University of Washington-Senegal Research Collaboration, and the Centre Hospitalier Universitaire de Fann.

-In our return, our goal has been to deliver DIG’s nutrition-sensitive agriculture program to young mothers, people living with HIV, undernourished children, and other uniquely vulnerable groups in the Casamance region.
-Here, we have been rolling-out our program through the public healthcare infrastructure.
+Upon its return, DIG’s goal has been to deliver its nutrition-sensitive agriculture program to young mothers, people living with HIV, undernourished children, internally displaced persons, and other uniquely marginalized groups in the Casamance region.
+Here, DIG has been rolling out its program through the public healthcare infrastructure while seeking additional complementary partnerships to expand into.

-DIG has developed demonstration and teaching gardens at health clinics and direct to community groups all of which focus on three objectives; improving nutritional wellbeing, economic opportunity, and food security.
+DIG has developed demonstration and teaching gardens at health clinics, community centers, and directly within self-organized groups within the community.
+All projects focus on improving nutritional wellbeing, financial resilience, food security, climate resilience, and social cohesion.

 Perspective